-13 See ICDR Case No. EXP/390/ICANN/7, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Affilias Limited; ICDR Case No. EXP/394/ICANN/11, The International Lesbian Gay Bisexual Trans and Intersex Association vs. United TLD Holdco Ltd; ICDR Case No.
+17 See ICDR Case No. EXP/390/ICANN/7, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Affilias Limited, Annex 6-A; ICDR Case No. EXP/394/ICANN/11, The International Lesbian Gay Bisexual Trans and Intersex Association vs. United TLD Holdco Ltd, Annex 6-B; ICDR Case No. EXP/392/ICANN/9, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Top Level Design, LLC, Annex 6-C; and ICDR Case No. EXP/393/ICANN/10, The International Lesbian Gay Bisexual Trans and Intersex Association vs. Top Level Domain Holdings Limited, Annex 6-D.

-Requester hereby particularly refers to §22 of the Decision rendered by Prof. Dr. Bernhard Schlink, who was the Expert appointed by the International Chamber for Expertise of the International Chamber of Commerce in re: The International Lesbian Gay Bisexual Trans and Intersex Association vs. Affilias Limited (sic), and many other objections concerning applications relating to the ".gay" and ".lgbt" gTLDs.
+and many other objections concerning applications relating to the ".gay" and ".lgbt" gTLDs.
 Indeed, Dr. Schlink recognized in multiple Expert Determinations, after having carefully examined the more stringent criteria and conditions required to initiate Community Objection proceedings that:

 "[t]he legitimate interests of the gay community can only legitimize a claim to a gTLD that is exclusively linked to the gay community.
 A community that represents the legitimate interests of its members can claim a safe and secure position in the society and on the market, and this holds particularly for a community that represents the legitimate interests of a minority.
 Its claim to a safe and secure position on the society and on the market includes a safe and secure position in the internet.
-Therefore, while the gay community cannot exclude competition, it could file and has filed its own application for a gTLD that is designed to serve the gay community and to operate accordingly: dotgay's community application for the string .gay."14
+Therefore, while the gay community cannot exclude competition, it could file and has filed its own application for a gTLD that is designed to serve the gay community and to operate accordingly: dotgay's community application for the string .gay."
+18